VigneshwaranMurugan16/VigneshwaranMurugan16/README.md

 ### Hi there 👋

-Full-stack developer passionate about creating seamless digital experiences.
-Currently pursuing B.Tech CSE ( specialization on AIML) at SRIHER unversity
+Machine Learning and Full-stack developer  Currently pursuing B.Tech CSE ( specialization on AIML) at SRIHER university.